liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the patent runs out in three years time
 1. withdraw/retract
 1. desire/eager
-1. this man was accused of withholding crucial information from the police
 1. blur/blunt
 1. penicillin can be used to fight a wide range of infections
 1. I can't go to work today because my muscles are sore from too much exercise yesterday